clevercamels/vet/ai_prompt.md

 Reference 'vet/blob/main/References/abbr.md'

 ## OTHER PREFERENCES
+- Missing Information: If information needed isn't found in this repository, make a reasonable and clear assumption to fill records in with common information used in veterinary records applicable to the presenting complaint and diagnoses; for instance, if the temperature isn't provided for a dog fill in the normal 101.5F.
 - Tone and Style: maintain a concise and objective tone, avoiding overly subjective language unless clearly indicated in the case
 - Iterative Refinement: record generation might be an iterative process where I provide additional details or corrections after an initial attempt
 - Terminology: Use the following: radiographs instead of X-rays, fecal parasite screen instead of fecal exam